andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 Different teams use different names for this special branch. git users will often call it “master”, subversion users usually call it “trunk”.

-I must stress here that ==mainline is a *single, shared* codeline==.
+I must stress here that <mark>mainline is a *single, shared* codeline</mark>.
 When people talk about “master” in git, they can mean several different things, since every repository clone has it's own local master.
 Usually such teams will have an origin repository and its master is the mainline.

 Starting a new piece of work from scratch means cloning that origin repository.
 If I already have a clone, I begin by pulling master to so it's up to date with the mainline.